fieldtrip/website/reference/ft_databrowser.md

    cfg.renderer                = string, 'opengl', 'zbuffer', 'painters', see MATLAB Figure Properties.
 If this function crashes, you should try 'painters'. cfg.position                = location and size of the figure, specified as a vector of the form [left bottom width height].

- The following options for the scaling of the EEG, EOG, ECG, EMG and MEG channels is optional and can be used to bring the absolute numbers of the different channel types in the same range (e.g. fT and uV).
+ The following options for the scaling of the EEG, EOG, ECG, EMG, MEG and NIRS channels is optional and can be used to bring the absolute numbers of the different channel types in the same range (e.g. fT and uV).
 The channel types are determined from the input data using FT_CHANNELSELECTION. cfg.eegscale                = number, scaling to apply to the EEG channels prior to display cfg.eogscale                = number, scaling to apply to the EOG channels prior to display cfg.ecgscale                = number, scaling to apply to the ECG channels prior to display